PLEASE READ Chapter 2 instead of Chapter 1. Chapter 2 is a revised version of Chapter One, amended for clarity.

-With a sigh he withdrew, the chair beneath him grinding on the wooden floor as he pushed way, a sigh escaping his throat as he turned from the desk.
-His etched hands passed through his thick strands of hair, pulling the increasingly long cords back, out of his eyes and restoring his vision.
+With a sigh he withdrew, the chair beneath him grinding on the wooden floor as he pushed way, a sigh escaping his throat as he turned away.
+His etched hands passed through his thick strands of hair, pulling the increasingly long strands back, out of his eyes and restoring his vision.
 He tramped about the room a bit, pacing as his hands ran over each other in repeating strokes.
-Finally, heaving out a final breath, he went to the window.
+Finally, heaving out a final brath, he went to the window.
 Drawing apart the curtains, he looked out onto the street beyond.
-It was dark, but the lone lamppost on the corner cast a shining blue glow in the dark.
+It was dark, but the lone lampost on the corner cast a shining blue glow in the dark.

 He watched it for a second.
 Its craftsmanship was superior, its body inlaid with ornate strokes that trailed all the way upward to its head.
 There the bright light filled the street, illuminating the road beyond.
 Dull blue trails shimmered at the edges, where the road met the sidewalk.
 Incredibly rarely a car would hum by, the green bed beneath it alive with energy as it passed along, moving to parts unknown.
 His own vehicle sat out there, near the corner of the intersection.
 He imagined he could see the dust collecting on its roof, and he chuckled.

 Pushing off, he went to the opposite wall.
 Tapping at the steel monitor framed by oak wood paneling, it burst to life with humming streams of light that coalesced into a calendar.
 Vibrant letters blazed across the top with the word APRIL.
 Tapping at the number 20, it filled with a crimson digital "X".
 It was a depressing sight.
 The entire calendar to date was filled.
 He bit the top of his lip, eyes moving back to his desk.
-The floor was strewn with balled pieces of paper, the waste basket overflowing past the brim.
-Indeed, it felt at times he was nearly ankle high whenever he returned to his chair.
+The floor was strewn with crumpled pieces of paper, the waste basket overflowing past the brim.
+Indeed, it felt at times he was nearly ankle high when he went back to his chair.

-His brow tightened as he stared at the catastrophic sight.
+His brow tightened as he stared at the sight.
 His eyes lingered a moment before he was able to tear himself away, moving toward the door to his room.
 The golden knob, ornamental, turned at his approach, the door opening of its own accord as he stepped into the hallway.
 Five or six other such doors filled his sight, framing the carpeted pathway like a parade of soldiers honoring their king.
-Tucking his hands into his pockets he shambled along, head hanging as he moved forward.
+Tucking his hands into his pockets he shambled along, head hanging as he moved along.
 The steps creaked as he took his first steps, the speakers alongside the railing producing the noise.
 It was necessary to fulfill the illusion of being in an old home.